+What is keto?
 The ketogenic diet is a low carbohydrate way of eating that changes your body from using carbohydrates as its main fuel source to using fat.
 In addition to being low carbohydrate, the ketogenic diet is also moderate in protein and high in fat.
+Keto is about getting your body to use ketones for fuel instead of glucose.

-Low carb high fat (LCHF) is the overarching term, which includes the ketogenic diet, where carbohydrates are more limited.
+Low carb healthy fat (LCHF) is the overarching term, which includes the ketogenic diet where carbohydrates are more limited.
 As a general rule, the macronutrient ratio for a ketogenic diet would be 5% of your diet from carbohydrates, 15%-25% from protein and 70%-80% from fat.
-This varies depending on your individual health conditions and activity level.
+This varies depending on your goals, individual health conditions and activity level.

 When you restrict your carbohydrates and increase the fat in your diet, over time your body will move into the state of ketosis.
 Being in ketosis will switch your main fuel source from glucose to ketones, which is fat-burning mode!